 - Measured at amortised cost; - Measured at fair value through other comprehensive income (FVOCI); and - Measured at fair value through profit or loss (FVTPL) - 81.
 Held-to-maturity financial assets, loans and receivables and available-for-sale financial assets have not been carried forward to IFRS 9.
 The classification of financial assets is determined on the basis of the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial asset.
 A business model refers to how an entity manages its financial assets in order to generate cash flows by collecting contractual cash flows, selling financial assets or both. - 82.
 IFRS 9 requires financial assets to be reclassified between measurement categories when, and only when, the entity's business model for managing them changes.
+Reclassification between measurement categories is a high hurdle (IFRS 9.B4.4.1).
 This ensures that users of financial statements are always provided with information reflecting how the cash flows on financial assets are expected to be realised.
+For example: Schemes should note that their business model would not change in the event of a sale of financial assets measured at amortised cost, if such sale is effected due to increased credit risk of the financial assets.
+Schemes should follow the guidance in IFRS 9.5.6 for any reclassification between measurement categories.
 Financial liabilities are not reclassified.